 You can contact Sourcegraph to purchase a subscription.
 This entitles you to a license key (provided immediately after your purchase), which activates Enterprise features on your Sourcegraph instance.

 Contact us to ask about volume discounts for Sourcegraph Enterprise.

-Sourcegraph’s pricing is based on monthly active users.
-This count is maintained on your Sourcegraph instance, viewable and auditable on the Site admin > Usage statistics page, and is reported back in aggregate to Sourcegraph.com via pings.
+This count is maintained on your Sourcegraph instance, viewable and auditable on the Site admin > Users page, and is reported back in aggregate to Sourcegraph.com via pings.

 A Sourcegraph user account is created when a user signs up or signs in for the first time.
-Sourcegraph user accounts can be deleted by administrators via the Site admin > Users page, or using the GraphQL API (including with the Sourcegraph CLI, if needed).
+Sourcegraph user accounts can be deleted by administrators via the Site admin > Users page, or using the GraphQL API or the Sourcegraph CLI.

 Updating your license key

 - Navigate to Site admin > Configuration > Site configuration, update the

 licenseKeyfield with the new value, and then click Save changes.